Anger Management Therapist

 How can you treat Anger Issues?

 Anxiety Treatment Services provides integrative and comprehensive therapy for anger issues including individual therapy and group support.
-Modalities include Cognitive-Behavioral Therapy, Hypnotherapy, EMDR and Meditation/Mindfulness.
+Modalities include Cognitive-Behavioral Therapy, EMDR and Meditation/Mindfulness.

 We facilitate releasing anger by identifying and healing underlying emotional issues and negative beliefs that unconsciously fuel anger.
 We also teach practical tools and techniques to relieve stress and calm the nervous system in any situation.